chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

     };
   }, []);

-// when submits te form, check if Turnstile token is present const handleSubmit = async (e) => {
+// when submitting the form, check if Turnstile token is present const handleSubmit = async (e) => {
     e.preventDefault();
     setError('');